genai-for-traders/genai-for-trading-and-am/README.md

 - **Chapter 8**: Generative Adversarial Networks (GANs) — focused on time series generation using GANs.
 - **Chapter 10**: Efficient Inference — explores model compression, distillation, and fine-tuning techniques for LLMs.

+The notebooks focus on the practical aspects of the book.
+Each notebook provides pointers to the relevant chapters to guide your understanding.

 ## Getting Started

 ### Clone the Repository